Rehabilitation of the Alexandra Park pool and chalet

 Preliminary schedule

-Work will start in April, with the demolition of existing facilities.
-Work will continue without interruption until June 2026, to allow the facilities to reopen in time for the summer season.
+Work began in April 2025 with the demolition of the existing facilities.
+It will continue uninterrupted until June 2026 so that the facilities can reopen in time for the summer season.

 Work area